wilsondesouza/wilsondesouza/README.md

  - 📚 Studying Computer Engineering
  - 🏢 Looking for an opportunity as an internship or a job
  - 🚧 Developing my own projects
- - 🔬 Specializing in Artificial Intelligence and IoT
+ - 🔬 Specializing in Artificial Intelligence, IoT and Cloud.
  - 🎮 Playing Cyberpunk
  - 🎻 Looking to learn Violin